 How to build a kids’ gummy like a manufacturer

 The most reliable kids’ gummies start with a manufacturing-first development plan.
-Instead of beginning with marketing, you begin with what can be made consistently, tested reliably, and held stable through the product’s real life.
+Instead of beginning with marketing, you begin with what you can make consistently, tested reliably, and held stable through the product’s real life.

 The takeaway

-Kids’ gummies can be a great format, but they don’t earn trust because they’re cute or tasty.
-They earn trust because they hold together as a dosage form-maintaining dose integrity through manufacturing, distribution, and daily use.
-When formulation, process controls, and packaging are treated as one system, the result is a gummy that stays consistent from the first piece in the bottle to the last.
+Kids’ gummies are a great format, but they don’t earn trust because they’re cute or tasty.
+They earn trust because they hold together as a dosage form—maintaining dose integrity through manufacturing, distribution, and daily use.
+When formulation, process controls, and packaging are treated as one system, the result is a gummy that stays consistent from the first piece to the last.